 The Value: Flood Insurance Is Worth It

-Flood insurance is worth the investment for the protection and peace of mind it brings.
+Flood insurance is worth it for the protection and peace of mind it brings.
 Flooding can be an emotionally and financially devastating event.
 Just one inch of flood water can cause more than $25,000 in damage to a home.

 But with flood insurance, your clients will be protected.